 Orbital (a.k.a., CP2106: Independent Software Development Project) is the School of Computing’s 1st year summer self-directed, independent work course.
 This programme gives students the opportunity to pick up software development skills on their own, using sources on the web.
-All while receiving course credit in the form of 4 units*.
+All while receiving 4 units1,2 of academic units graded on a CS/CU3 basis.
 SoC provides the Orbital framework for helping students stay motivated and driven to complete a project of their own design, by structuring peer evaluation, critique and presentation milestones over the summer period.

-(*: If you are planning to use the credits from Orbital to fulfill your degree requirements, please check the specific degree requirements applicable to your cohort for information and consult the undergraduate office of your faculty as needed.)
+(Note 1: The units from Orbital are generally counted towards Unrestrictive Electives (UEs).
+If you are planning to use the credits from Orbital to fulfill your degree requirements, please check the specific degree requirements applicable to your cohort for information and consult the undergraduate office of your faculty as needed.

 Self help for Orbitees